shubhankarval/nextjs-starter-pack/README.md

 Contributions are welcome!
 Here's how you can help:

 1. Fork the repository
-2. Create a new branch
+2. Create a new branch from `develop`
 3. Commit and push your changes to the branch
-4. Open a Pull Request
+4. Open a Pull Request to `develop`

 Please make sure to follow the existing code style of the project.
 <br/>